Josh Barnett will don the German colors this weekend in Hamburg for his clash with Andrei Arlovski.

-Although Barnett's pro-wrestling influences and love for muscle cars and heavy metal is the perfect slice of Americana to get European fans buzzing, he has chosen to wear the German colours as a tribute to his roots in the country.
+Although Barnett's pro-wrestling influences and love for muscle cars and heavy metal is the perfect slice of Americana to get European fans buzzing, he has chosen to wear the German colors as a tribute to his roots in the country.

 While he hasn't gotten out and about in Hamburg yet, Barnett is planning to hit the town after his main event meeting at the Barclaycard Arena.

 "I haven't done much here," he admits, speaking today from the German city.

 "I walked by a metal bar the other night, but I didn't go in.
 Maybe when I'm finished I'll have a look around, but right now I can't risk getting sick or anything like that.
 Don't worry, I'll have my time with Hamburg after the fight."